Lecostarius/cleanflight/docs/USB Flashing.md

 If you see no signs of life on your host computer when you plug in your board, check your cable with your mobile phone or some other USB device - some charging cables have only the power pins connected.
 These will power up the board, so the leds light up, but the host computer will not react to the device at all.
 You need a proper USB cable to connect your board to the Cleanflight Configurator.

 ## Platform Specific: Linux
 Linux requires udev rules to allow write access to USB devices for users.
-An example shell command to acheive this on Ubuntu is shown here:
+An example shell command to achieve this on Ubuntu is shown here:
 ```
 (echo '# DFU (Internal bootloader for STM32 MCUs)'
  echo 'SUBSYSTEM=="usb", ATTRS{idVendor}=="0483", ATTRS{idProduct}=="df11", MODE="0664", GROUP="plugdev"') | sudo tee /etc/udev/rules.d/45-stdfu-permissions.rules > /dev/null
 ```

-This assigns the device to the plugdev group(a standard group in Ubuntu).
+This assigns the device to the plugdev group (a standard group in Ubuntu).
 To check that your account is in the plugdev group type `groups` in the shell and ensure plugdev is listed.
 If not you can add yourself as shown (replacing `<username>` with your username):
 ```
 sudo usermod -a -G plugdev <username>
 ```